evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 This concludes my 4 part series on the primer to program synthesis, I hope you enjoyed reading it as much as I had fun writing it.
 I will post more synthesis topics as they become "mature enough" for a succinct blog post.
 I'll be announcing these updates on twitter.

-[Please follow my twitter for modern program synthesis contents](https://twitter.com/evanthebouncy) (tryna grow my twitter game lol).
+[!Please follow my twitter for more contents!](https://twitter.com/evanthebouncy) (tryna grow my twitter game lol).

 -- evan 2022-08-31